autisoid/ReHLDS_Sven/README.md

 ## What is this?
 ReHLDS is a result of reverse engineering of original HLDS (build 6152/6153) using DWARF debug info embedded into linux version of HLDS, engine_i486.so

+Meahwhile, ReHLDS_Sven is an extension to the original ReHLDS project, which adds support of the Sven Co-op (Svengine, a game engine based on the original Half-Life 1 engine - GoldSrc) protocol.

 Along with reverse engineering, a lot of defects and (potential) bugs were found and fixed

 You can try playing on one of many servers that are using ReHLDS: [Game Tracker](http://www.gametracker.com/search/?search_by=server_variable&search_by2=sv_version)